TIFF RIP-Kit for Screen Printing

 SetGoldPro.
-SetGoldPro is an optional utility designed for ease-of-use and intended for making high quality input and output profiles that are tightly integrated with the RTI Harlequin RIP-Kit.
+SetGoldPro is an optional utility designed for ease-of-use and intended for making high quality input and output profiles that are tightly integrated with the Harlequin RIP.
 It optimizes the efficiency of the color output of the printing or proofing device thereby establishing its "Golden State".

 Improvements to TrapWorks.
 TrapWorks has faster execution times than EasyTrap, lower memory requirements, arbitrary n-color support (such as DeviceN as well as DeviceCMYKPhotoInk, Hexachrome), and native/enhanced implementation of the Adobe IRT rules.
 TrapWorks now offers some support trapping against shaded fills (radial, axial) and better support for special inkopaque (metallic) and transparent (varnish).

 Image Interpolation.
 Image Interpolation support has been added to version 5.5.
 When an image is at a different resolution to the device on which it is to be imaged, artifacts can be introduced with various degrading visual effects.
 Image Interpolation attempts to eliminate these effects using extra processing to effectively recreate the image specifically for the device.
 Image Interpolation can reduce the resolution of the image to accurately match an output device with a lower resolution, and increase the resolution of an image to accurately match an output device with a higher resolution.